Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How We Tested It

-We put all 10 mattresses through the same weekly checks: support and spinal alignment, cooling over time, pressure relief at the shoulders and hips, motion isolation, responsiveness, edge support, and overall build consistency.
-We logged impressions from full nights, short naps, and routine moments like reading in bed or getting up repeatedly.
-Every score below comes from that same framework, so the comparisons stay consistent from mattress to mattress.
+We put all eight mattresses through the same set of checks: support and spinal alignment, cooling over time, pressure relief at the shoulders and hips, motion isolation, responsiveness, edge support, and build consistency.
+Notes came from full nights, naps, repeated position changes, and everyday use such as reading or sitting at the edge.
+Using one framework made the scores directly comparable.

 Mattress Under $1500: Our Testing Experience